 Support Habitat Conservation and Human Development in Madagascar

-» Avoid rosewood and ebony furniture.
+- Avoid purchasing rosewood and ebony furniture.
 Illegal loggers will stop chopping down trees in Madagascar when selling the wood is no longer profitable.

 Model Environmental Stewardship

-» Welcome a dog or cat in your house, but leave lemurs in the forest.
-Lemurs—or other primates—do not make good pets.
+- Welcome a dog or cat in your house, but leave lemurs in the forest.
+Lemurs—and other primates—do not make good pets.